dev2353125/N-Gram/README.md

 What This Project Does:

-This tool takes a block of text (typed or from a `.txt` file), cleans it up, breaks it into word combinations called N-Grams and counts how often each one appears and exports the results as a CSV and JSON file.
+This tool takes a block of text (typed or from a `.txt` file), cleans it up, breaks it into character combinations called N-Grams and counts how often each one appears and exports the results as a CSV and JSON file.